EDIpack/EDIpackManuscript/Reply_RefereeB.md

 To clarify this point, we have revised the final paragraph of page 11 in the current version of the manuscript.
 The updated text now reads:

-*“From a computational perspective, constructing a symmetry sector amounts to defining an injective map $\mathcal{M} : \mathcal{S}_{\vec{Q}} \rightarrow \mathcal{F}_e$ that relates the consecutive indexing of the electronic states |i\rangle within a given symmetry sector $\mathcal{S}_{\vec{Q}}$ to the Fock states $|I_e\rangle$ in the electronic Fock space in their number representation.
+*“From a computational perspective, constructing a symmetry sector amounts to defining an injective map $\mathcal{M} : \mathcal{S}_{\vec{Q}} \rightarrow \mathcal{F}_e$ that relates the consecutive indexing of the electronic states |i\rangle within a given symmetry sector $\mathcal{S}_{\vec{Q}}$ to the Fock states $|I_e\rangle$ in the electronic Fock space in occupation number representation.
 This map is typically implemented as a rank-1 integer array, whose size corresponds to the dimension of the sector $D^{\mathcal{S}}$.”*

-This new formulation replaces the previous wording and makes explicit the distinction between the consecutive indexing of the sector states $|i\rangle$ and the Fock states in the integer-based occupation number representation $|I_e\rangle$.
+This new formulation replaces the previous wording and makes explicit the distinction between the consecutive indexing of the sector states $|i\rangle$ and the Fock states in the occupation number representation $|I_e\rangle$.
 In doing so, we clarify that the mapping $\mathcal{M}$ is what connects the two encodings of the same physical state.
 We believe the revised text should eliminate the ambiguity the referee noted.

 > *The motivation of including the code on p.
 12 is unclear.
 What is the intention here?*

 We thank the referee for raising this point.
-The code snippet on page 12 was originally included to illustrate the concrete implementation of the mapping from Fock states to symmetry sectors for different values of ${\tt ed\_mode}$.
+The purpose of the code snippet in question is to illustrate the concrete implementation of the mapping from Fock states to symmetry sectors for different values of ${\tt ed\_mode}$.
 Our goal was to make explicit the internal logic used to construct the quantum number-conserving subspaces, bridging the gap between formal description and practical realization.
-Moreover, this code snippet is useful to understand the structure of the ${\tt sparse\_map}$ used to implement fast algorithm for the evaluation of the reduced impurity density matrix in Section 3.5.2.
+We suggest this code snippet is useful to understand the structure of the ${\tt sparse\_map}$ used to implement fast algorithm for the evaluation of the reduced impurity density matrix in Section 3.5.2.

 In response to the referee’s comment, we have slightly revised the manuscript to clarify this intent.
 Specifically, we have added the following introductory sentence to the relevant section: